KrzysztofSieczkiewicz/JS--BatchImagesDownloader/README.md

 4. After finishing information on success/failures will show and eventual list of failed downloads will be displayed.

 How to run:
-1. Running command 'npm run start'
+1. Command 'npm run start'
-2. Running command 'npx electronmon .' will allow for live updates
+2. Command 'npx electronmon .'  (allows for live updates)
 3. Packaging via 'npm run dist -- --x64' will create working installer for win x64 (other systems might require package.json alteration)
-   Command will create dist directory in which You ready application and installer can be found Might require running with admin permissions
+   Command will create dist directory in which application and installer can be found Might require running with admin permissions